DaVikingMan/FalconXOS/Updates.md

 {
     <br>
-    -a built-in Terminal(Operating Shell, 'about Operating Shell' documentation will be re-added when TerminalXOS is fully released)
+    -a built-in Terminal(Operating Shell, 'about Operating Shell' documentation will be re-added when FalconXOS is fully released)
     <br>
     -a more cleaner UI
     <br>